Cookie Policy

 2. What Are Cookies and Similar Technologies

 Cookies are categorized by who sets them.
 First-party cookies are set by the website you are visiting (in our case, ableyears.com).
-Third-party cookies are set by a service we have integrated (e.g., Google for Analytics, Vercel for hosting).
+Third-party cookies are set by a service we have integrated (e.g., Google for Analytics, or Meta for advertising measurement when you allow marketing cookies).

 They are also categorized by how long they last: